Sumo

 Frequently Asked Questions

-Some of Sumo's most popular songs include No Tan Distintos, La Rubia Tarada, Los Viejos Vinagres.
-These tracks have impressed fans and helped cement their place in the music industry.
+Sumo's most streamed songs include No Tan Distintos, La Rubia Tarada, Los Viejos Vinagres.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.